stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

       doubleEveryOther [1,2,3,4,5] `shouldBe` [1,4,3,8,5]
 ```

-Specs shouldn't pass due to an uncaught exception again.
+The specs shouldn't pass due to an uncaught exception again.

 This time it's your turn.
 Give it a try and create an implementation for this function.
 Remember not to start with a fancy solution right away.
 Just write what it's needed